-- 1. Non-elderly, non-disabled single person Head 0 bedroom (Studio)\ of Household - \in some instances, in the Project-based Section 8 Program, a 1-BR for this category is allowable; in some instances in the Project-based Section 8 Program, up to 2 people may reside in a studio. - 2.
-Single person over 62 or disabled: 1 bedroom\ \in some instances, in the Project-based Section 8 Program, a studio for this category is allowable. - 3.
-Head of household (and spouse, partner if any) 1 bedroom \in some instances in the Project-based Section 8 Program, up to 2 people may reside in a studio. - 4.
+1. Non-elderly, non-disabled single person Head 0 bedroom (Studio) or of Household 1 bedroom in some instances, in the Project-based Section 8 Program, a 1-BR for this category is allowable; in some instances in the Project-based Section 8 Program, up to 2 people may reside in a studio.
+In the Tenant-based Program, when there is a lack of Studio units on the available unit listing, vouchers will be issued for Studio/1 bedroom units.

+- 2. Single person over 62 or disabled: 1 bedroom in some instances, in the Project-based Section 8 Program, a studio for this category is allowable. - 3.
+Head of household (and spouse, partner if any) 1 bedroom in some instances in the Project-based Section 8 Program, up to 2 people may reside in a studio. - 4.
 Head of household (and spouse, partner if any) plus 1 or 2 other members 2 bedrooms - 5.
 Head of household (and spouse, partner if any) plus 3 or 4 other household members 3 bedrooms - 6.
-Head of household (and spouse, partner if any) plus 4 or 5 other household members 4 bedrooms - 7.
-Head of household (and spouse, partner if any) plus 6, 7 or 8 other household members
+Head of household (and spouse, partner if any) plus 4 bedrooms 3 or 4 other household members (minimum of 5 in total) - 7.
+Head of household (and spouse, partner if any) plus 6, 7 or 8 other household members 5 bedrooms